leonjwu/volatility-simulator/index.md

 Created in Plotly Dash (Python), CSS and HTML.

 # Volatility Surface Simulator (Internal Tool)
-The volatility surface simulator is an interval backtesting tool I created to **backtest and benchmark my own improvements to the production stochastic volatilty model.**
+The volatility surface simulator is an interval backtesting tool I created to **backtest and benchmark my own improvements to the production volatilty model.**

 ## My Improvements:
 - New weight functions